busbud/coding-challenge-frontend-b/README.md

 ## Key points that were learned during this challenge:
 * How to setup a dev environment on local machine, automated dev updates, ngrok tunneling, webpack building, and deployement to heroku.
 * Frameworks and libraries are well worth the slow startup cost as they alleviate work down the road.
-* CSS is a magical wonderland.
+* SCSS is a magical wonderland and responsiveness is sometimes simpler to do by hand through media queries than through the use of bootstrap/foundation grids.
-* React is a powerful beast.
+* React with JSX is a powerful beast and reasoning through states makes scalability more accessible.

 # coding-challenge-frontend-b
 ![igloofest](https://cloud.githubusercontent.com/assets/1574577/11387762/0ba89cb6-92fc-11e5-9fb1-3d1e6747cc88.png)